davidjbradshaw/iframe-resizer/README.md

 The method names deprecated in version 1.3.0 have now been removed.
 Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with an iFrame running version 1 of the iFrame script, or <i>vice versa</i>, however, it should be noted that the V1 iFrame script only accepts number values for contentWindowBodyMargin.

 ##Version History
 * v2.0.0 Added native JS public function, renamed script filename to reflect that jQuery is now optional, renamed do(Heigh/Width) to size(Height/Width).
 Improved logging messages.
-Stop resize event firing for 50ms after interval event.
+Stop resize event firing for 50ms after *interval* event.
 Added multiple page example.
-Can now workout unsized margins inside the iFrame.
+Workout unsized margins inside the iFrame.
 The contentWindowBodyMargin propety now accepts any valid value for a CSS margin.
 Removed deprecated methods.
 * v1.4.4 Fixed bodyMargin bug.
 * v1.4.3 CodeCoverage fixes.
 Documentation improvements.
 * v1.4.2 Fixed size(250) example in IE8.